Skip to main content

 You may use this with venv or with pipx.
 With pipx you have the benefit of having the command available in your shell without further manual venv creation and activation.

-Install pipx, e.g. on Debian/Ubuntu apt install pipx
+Install pipx, e.g. on Debian/Ubuntu apt install pipx.

-And the this tool from pypi.org
+And add this tool from pypi.org

 pipx install tgadmin